Persoonia procumbens

-Persoonia procumbens is a plant in the family Proteaceae and is endemic to part of the New England Tableland.
+Persoonia procumbens is a plant in the family Proteaceae and is endemic to part of the New England Tableland, Australia.
 It is a prostrate shrub with rather fleshy, relatively large leaves and small groups of cylindrical yellow flowers.
 It is similar to P. daphnoides but has darker hairs on the young branches and smaller, less hairy flowers.

 Description

 Persoonia procumbens is a prostrate shrub which grows to a height of 10 cm and has its young branches covered with rust-coloured hairs which are more or less pressed against the stem.
 The leaves are flat, spoon-shaped, wedge-shaped or egg-shaped with the narrower end towards the base.
 They are 15-36 mm long, 4-17 mm wide, have a few hairs when young but are glabrous when mature.
 The flowers are yellow and arranged singly or in groups of up to six on a rachis up to 10 mm long.
 Each flower has an erect pedicel 1.5-3 mm long which is covered with rust-coloured hairs.
 The flower is composed of four tepals 7-9 mm long, which are fused at the base but with the tips rolled back.
 The central style is surrounded by four yellow anthers which are also joined at the base with the tips rolled back, so that it resembles a cross when viewed end-on.
 Flowering occurs from December to January and is followed by fruit which are green drupes.